 2: The raised basement of the house is now a home gallery and art salon, where Pounder often gathers artists and art lovers.

-3: The center hall features several pieces of sculpture.
-The vase on the table is by Milo Andersen with Ashby Studio.
+3: The center hall features several pieces of art.
+The sculpture on the table is Cotton Head by Yrneh Gabon Brown.
 Photos by Liz Jurey.

 A gallery at home